Financial-Times/dotcom-reliability-kit/packages/opentelemetry/README.md

         <td>
             <ul>
                 <li>It could be easy to accidentally add code above the function call, before OpenTelemetry has been set up</li>
+                <li>Some code may not be instrumented correctly if the instrumentation is done asynchronously</li>
                 <li>You need to manage config options yourself which may result in inconsistencies between apps</li>
             </ul>
         </td>